 Your gerbils may be small, but they need a lot of space to run around in.
 They will spend the vast majority of their lives in this enclosure, so it needs to be of a size in which they can get adequate entertainment and exercise.

 Basic recommendations vary, but it’s best to get the largest size that you can afford.
 The bigger the better!
-It’s good to give each gerbil at least ten gallons of space, and to have a very deep enclosure.
-This will mean that you can fit in at least five or six inches of bedding, and they have adequate space to run around on top and next to it.
+It's great if you can fit in at least five or six inches of bedding, in addition to having adequate space to run around on top and next to it.